Grant Headquarters

 -

-Example of local municipality using the Civally platform:
+Examples of local municipality using the Civally platform:

 This initiative will empower our communities with modern tools for better governance and citizen engagement.
 For more details or next steps, contact our office!